An “encoding” describes the correspondence

 CUSTOM:*FOREIGN-ENCODING*

-The line terminator facet of the above EXT:ENCODING
+The line terminator facet of the above EXT:ENCODINGs is determined by

 the following logic: since CLISP understands all possible